loafcheck/Children-s-Book/README.md

 1. Practiced utilizing Bootstrap to build a website.

 2. form :
-<form action = "xyz.html"></form> : you can submit form to xyz.html address
+<form action = "xyz.html"></form>
+🔍you can submit form to xyz.html address

 3.Javascript:
 toggle :
-ex) document.querySelector('.list-group').classList.toggle('show');
+ex) document.querySelector('.list-group').classList.toggle('show')
-It acts like post-it.
+🔍It acts like post-it.

 classList.add:
-ex) document.querySelector('.black-bg').classList.add('show-modal');
+ex) document.querySelector('.black-bg').classList.add('show-modal')
-you can add a class giving css display:none/block or visibility: hidden/visible
+🔍you can add a class giving css display:none/block or visibility: hidden/visible

 Boolean(if):
 const pw = document.getElementById('exampleInputPassword1');
-//You can claim a const variable.
+🔍You can claim a const variable.
-//pw.value.length : value means the input/ length: is the input length
+🔍pw.value.length : value means the input/ length: is the input length

 document.querySelector('.btn-primary').addEventListener('click', function(){
           if (pw.value.length < 6) {